ahbarnett/BIE3D/README.md

 # BIE3D: MATLAB tools for boundary integral equations on surfaces in 3D

+This contains some research codes for high-order accurate 3D Nystrom BIE for scalar elliptic PDEs with constant coefficients inside or outside of a surface.
-This is a preliminary set of high-order accurate global double periodic trapezoid rule and quad-panel based surface quadratures for kernels that have on-surface weak singularities no more singular than 1/r.
-It currently contains only a torus and its modulation via a general smooth radius function, with on-surface quadratures only for uniform arbitrary-order quad patches, with the Laplace (an elliptic BVP) and wave-equation (hyperbolic BVP) kernels.
+In more detail, it has: global double periodic trapezoid rule and quad-panel based surface quadratures for kernels that have on-surface weak singularities no more singular than 1/r.
+For the torus and its modulation via a general smooth radius function it has on-surface quadratures only for uniform arbitrary-order quad patches, for the Laplace (an elliptic BVP) and wave-equation (hyperbolic BVP) kernels.
+For smooth deformations of the sphere, it has global QFS quadratures for the Laplace kernel, built on global spectral interpolations.
+It also hosts an old self-contained doubly-periodic Laplace dipole summation code.

-Main author:  Alex Barnett
+Author:  Alex Barnett

 Contributions: Tom Hagstrom - f90 modules for interpolation from time grid.